Altinn/plugin-node-data-inheritance/README.md

 ## Installation

-To add the Custom Output Plugin to your project using [npm](http://npmjs.com/):
+To add the Data Inheritance Plugin to your project using [npm](http://npmjs.com/):

     npm install git+https://github.com/Altinn/plugin-node-data-inheritance.git